reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

               IndexCoordinates.of(PRODUCT_INDEX));

 ```
-Here we are building a query containing the components match, filter, and aggregate.
+Here we are building a query with a NativeSearchQueryBuilder which uses a `MatchQueryBuilder` to specify the match query containing the field "manufacturer".

 2. StringQuery